OliviaWang86/OliviaWang86/README.md

 - 👋 Hi, I’m @OliviaWang86
 - 👀 I’m interested in reading, swimming and learning new technology.
 - 🌱 I’m currently learning PowerBI and Tableau
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Finance
 - 📫 How to reach me ...via email: tinygrass.via@gmail.com

 <!---